selimslab/selimslab.github.io/_NOTES/arts/philosophy/freedom.md

 ---

-The price of freedom is dear yet worths it
+The price of freedom is dear yet worth it

 [[you-can-always-choose-your-way]]